-(1) Prior to the Senior Loan Fund's dissolution during the fourth quarter of 2022, the Company owned more than
+(1) Prior to the dissolution of the CBDC Senior Loan Fund LLC (the "Senior Loan Fund") during the fourth quarter of 2022, the Company owned more than

 % of the voting securities of the Senior Loan Fund, but the Company did not have control over the Senior Loan Fund (other than for purposes of the 1940 Act) given the shared power/voting rights with its investing partner.
-Additionally, the Company's investment strategy focuses on middle market lending in senior secured first lien, second lien and equity investments, while the Senior Loan Fund focused on senior secured broadly syndicated loans.
+Additionally, the Company's investment strategy focuses primarily on directly originated middle market lending in senior secured first lien, second lien and equity investments, while the Senior Loan Fund focused on senior secured syndicated loans to larger issuers.